XuZhang2021/Xu_Zhang_teladoc_challenge/README.md

 ## Installation

 This .py only require one package needs to be installed.
 Other packages are default python packages.
-I just uploaded chromedriver.exe into my repository in second push.
+I just uploaded chromedriver.exe(ChromeDriver 95.0.4638.17) into my repository via second push.
 Please download everything from the latest branch name Chromedriverupload.
+If the chromedriver.exe doesn't fit your local chrome version, please download a chrome driver that works for you from here https://chromedriver.chromium.org/downloads.

 ```bash
 python -m pip install selenium